wldh-ug/CSED426_HadoopPractice/README.md

 This will build all homework items and automatically run jar in your Hadoop system and compare the result with standard result (provided by TA).

 For more information, you can type `make help` for full command list.
+## What is `watch` file?
+It's linux shell script, if you run it, it tries to run `make all` every 0.5 seconds.
+That is, it helps you **automatically building jar files**.